invoiceninja/invoiceninja.github.io/source/docs/getting-started.md

 #### Lead developer: [Hillel Coren](https://twitter.com/hillelcoren)

-The user interface for v5 has been written in [Flutter](https://flutter.dev), it provides a consistent cross-platform experience with native applications available for web, mobile and desktop.
+The Admin Portal has been developed using [Flutter](https://flutter.dev), it provides a consistent cross-platform experience with native applications for web, mobile and desktop.
 The latest code can be found [here](https://github.com/invoiceninja/admin-portal/).

 ### Client Portal - CP